MMA-HHG/MMA/README.md

 * **`store_cumulative_result`**: Option to keep the cumulative integral along $z$.
 * **`Nthreads`**: The number of threads used by the multiprocessing.

-## Execution pipeline
-The model consists of three main jobs: 1) CUPRAD for the laser pulse propagation; 2) TDSE for the microscopic response, and 3) the Hankel transform for the far-field XUV distribution.
-There are some further auxiliary tasks in the pipeline:
-1) CUPRAD pre-processor (`$CUPRAD_BUILD/make_start.e`),
-    * The pre-processor requires the name of the hdf5-input file.
-The name of the file then stored in `msg.tmp`, which tranfers it through the execution pipeline.
-2) the main MPI CUPRAD job (`$CUPRAD_BUILD/cuprad.e`),
-    * The design of the code requires the number of MPI processes to be a power of 2,
-    * To run the code in parallel within te Docker image, you can use `mpirun -n NUM_PROC --allow-run-as-root $CUPRAD_BUILD/cuprad.e`, where `NUM_PROC` is a numerical value and follows the previous rule and its maximal value is set in Docker.
-3) adjusting the TDSE parameters to the real number of steps in $z$ (`$TDSE_1D_PYTHON/prepare_TDSE_Nz.py`),
-    * To run it within the Docker container, use: `python3 $TDSE_1D_PYTHON/prepare_TDSE_Nz.py`
-5) the main MPI TDSE job (`$TDSE_1D_BUILD/TDSE.e`),
-    * To run it within the Docker container, use: `mpirun -n NUM_PROC --allow-run-as-root $TDSE_1D_BUILD/TDSE.e` (in contrast to CUPRAD, there is no constraint to `NUM_PROC`).
-7) the merge & clean of the temporary TDSE files (`$TDSE_1D_PYTHON/merge.py`),
-8) the Hankel transform (`$HANKEL_HOME/Hankel_long_medium_parallel_cluster.py`).
-    * ***It has to be executed as a single multithreaded program.***
-    * It uses multithreading parallelisation using [the multiprocessing library](https://docs.python.org/3/library/multiprocessing.html). *The number of threads has to be defined in the input hdf5-archive.
-Be careful, especially on HPC's, that these numbers match with hardware.*
-    * * To run it within the Docker container, use: `python3 $HANKEL_HOME/Hankel_long_medium_parallel_cluster.py`

-It is possible to run the process manually.
-However, computational clusters use jobs and queues for scheduling them.
-[Here](./multiscale/scripts/README.md) we discuss an example of this pipeline.